crococoders/tchaikovsky/docs/design-system.md

 }
 ```
 ---
-All mixins and variables that declared in `./static/styles/` are visible in components' styles scope
+All mixins and variables that declared in `@styles` are visible in components' styles scope

 #### Variables in SCSS